-Figure 3.10: The NetKey+ connection settings dialog box.
+Figure 4.9: The NetKey+ connection settings dialog box.

 After the BioNumerics application has been installed, the Setup will save the server name and TCP port number to the NetKey.ini text file on the client computer.
-The NetKey.ini file is located in the folder containing application data for all users (CommonAppDataFolder).
-The path of this folder depends on the operating system version.

-• Windows Vista or later: C: \ProgramData \Applied Maths \NetKey+
+The NetKey.ini file is located in the folder containing application data for all users (CommonAppDataFolder, for which the path is typically C: \ProgramData \Applied maths \NetKey+).